 High risk of kidnapping by terrorist groups exists throughout the country, especially in areas bordering Algeria, Niger, Chad, and Sudan.
 Targets may include foreigners (especially Westerners), journalists, nongovernmental organization workers, missionaries, and aid workers.

-High risk of violent crime (armed robbery and carjacking) and petty crime exists throughout the country.
+High risk of violent crime (armed robbery and carjacking) and high risk of petty crime exist throughout the country.

-Kidnappings by criminal groups occur throughout the country, especially in areas bordering Algeria, Niger, Chad, and Sudan.
-Targets may include foreigners (especially Westerners), journalists, missionaries, and aid workers.
+Kidnappings by criminal groups occur throughout the country, especially in Tripoli and coastal towns west of Tripoli.
+Targets may include foreigners (especially Westerners).

 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI, and use equipment only from PADI- or NAUI-certified dive operators.

 Significant risk of traffic-related injury or death exists.
 The road traffic death rate is more than 24 per 100,000 population, the highest risk category.
 Carefully assess the safety of transportation options before any road travel.

 Structural standards for vehicles may not meet international standards.